ixofoundation/ixo-blockchain/x/project/spec/01_state.md

 ```

 A project doc contains basic details about a project.
 Apart from the project DID
-identifying the project doc, the project doc stores a tx hash, the project creator's
+identifying the project doc, the project doc stores a transaction hash, the project
-DID, the project's public key (associated with the project's DID), the project's
+creator's DID, the project's public key (associated with the project's DID), the
-current status, and other user-specified data associated to the project.
+project's current status, and other user-specified data associated to the project.

-**TxHash**: TODO
+**TxHash**: a value usually set by ixo-cellnode if it is the component that is
+creating the project.
+If creating a project using `ixod`, the value of this field
+is not very relevant.

 **Status**: indicates the project's current status, which in turn dictates the
 functionalities that are currently available on the project.
 The possible